tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 EncodedClientHelloInner, as described in {{encoding-inner}}.
 It then stops iterating over the candidate ECHConfig values.

-Once the server has chosen the correct ECHConfig, it SHOULD verify that the value in the ClientHelloOuter "server_name" extension matches the value of `ECHConfig.contents.public_name`, and abort with an "illegal_parameter" alert if these do not match.
-Failure to enforce this check can allow clients to lie about the ClientHelloOuter SNI, possibly with the intent of bypassing network policies that might otherwise block ECH.
+Once the server has chosen the correct ECHConfig, it MAY verify that the value in the ClientHelloOuter "server_name" extension matches the value of ECHConfig.contents.public_name, and abort with an "illegal_parameter" alert if these do not match.
+This optional check allows the server to limit ECH connections to only use the public SNI values advertised in its ECHConfigs.
+The server must be careful not to unnecessarily reject connections if the same ECHConfig id or keypair is used in multiple ECHConfigs with distinct public names.

 Upon determining the ClientHelloInner, the client-facing server checks that the message includes a well-formed "encrypted_client_hello" extension of type